Graduate School Application

 Some departments (Economics) require the GRE, other departments (ACCT) require the GMAT, while some other departments may accept either under certain circumstances.
 Additional test score information may be found at the UGA Graduate School website.

 Letters should be from individuals who have knowledge of your academic and/or professional capability.
 The application will prompt your recommenders to submit their letters electronically.

 As part of the online application, you are required to upload a Statement of Purpose (essay) that describes your motivation for pursuing doctoral study.

 - Two copies of unofficial academic transcript (submitted to the Graduate School); official copies required following admission

 - TOEFL, IELTS, or DUOLINGO (English Language Proficiency Test Requirement)

 - After recommended for acceptance, international applicants will receive an email with more information on how to submit visa documents and proof of finances to the Office of Global Engagement.

 You must submit a one-time application fee via credit card online in order to complete your application — $75 for domestic applicants, $100 for international applicants.
 For information regarding a potential fee waiver, please visit the UGA Graduate School website.

 To be considered for admission, applicants should have:

-Admission is highly selective and identifies those individuals who are judged to meet the academic challenges of the program.
+Admission is highly selective and identifies individuals who are prepared to meet the academic challenges of the program.
 The selection committee evaluates each file on its individual merits as it relates to the goals and purpose of our program.
 Selection combines evaluations of an applicant's scholastic ability, professional activities, and career performance.
-This is accomplished by a review of academic transcripts, essays, test scores, and recommendation letters.